zellige/hs-geojson/README.md

     cabal test

-## Adding Unit tests

-Currently only files in the `src/` directory are searched for tests, it is assumed that the code in `main/` is a thin layer of code that uses modules from `src/`.

 ## Development: Cabal Dependency Hell?

 Cabal's great, but when you are developing a few different projects with their own dependency chains, sometimes installing all your libraries to the same place causes problems,